roryp/blog/README.md

    ```
    A Swing-based UI will appear with live metrics, and after a brief simulation, an LLM-generated performance report will be displayed in your console.

-## Deep Dive

-For a more detailed look into the architecture, components, and workflow of the email processor app, check out the [demo.md](demo.md) file.
-It includes code snippets and explanations for key classes like `EmailProducer`, `EmailConsumer`, and `LangChainLLMReportGenerator`, as well as an explanation of the role of Azure Service Bus in the queue-based load leveling pattern.
+> NOTE: For a more detailed look into the architecture, components, and workflow of the email processor app, check out the [demo.md](demo.md) file.

 ---